Pfizer cuts back vaccine deliveries to EU at 'short notice' | DW | 15.01.2021

 The EU will be getting fewer BioNTech-Pfizer vaccine doses than planned in the coming weeks, as Pfizer tries to amp up its production capacity.
 European politicians are already under fire over slow inoculation drives.

-Pfizer will temporarily cut shipments to Europe of its coronavirus vaccine, several European governments confirmed on Friday.
+Pfizer will temporarily cut shipments of its coronavirus vaccine to Europe, several European governments confirmed on Friday.

 Germany said the delivery schedule would be impacted for the next three to four weeks as the US company is making changes to its plant in the Belgian town of Puurs.